Multimodal Chain-of-Thought Reasoning in Language Models: Multimodal-CoT

 \section{Multimodal-CoT}

-Based on the observations and discussions in Section \ref{sec:prelim}, {we propose Multimodal-CoT to incorporate language (text) and vision (images) modalities into a two-stage framework.} In this section, we will first overview the procedure of the framework and then elaborate on the technical design of the model architecture.
+In light of the discussions in Section \ref{sec:prelim}, {we propose Multimodal-CoT.} {The key motivation is the anticipation that the answer inference can leverage better generated rationales that are based on multimodal information.} In this section, we will overview the procedure of the framework and elaborate on the technical design of the model architecture.